-You will want to choose a gate that matches your existing fence, or if you have a stone or stucco surround, you can decide what material will look best with your existing facade.
+You will want to choose a gate that matches your existing fence in color, style, and material when possible.
+If you have a stone or stucco surround, you can decide what material will look best with your existing facade.

 Some like a wrought iron gate with a stone fence because both look strong and impenetrable.
-But, a vinyl or composite gate in a similar or contrasting color look excellent as well.
+But a vinyl or composite gate in a similar or contrasting color looks excellent as well.
 There are dozens of composite and vinyl styles to choose from, so check your local building supplier for ideas.

-If you’re doing-it-yourself (DIY), the first two things you should do is check with the building inspector to see if you need a permit and the utility company to see if it’s OK to dig there.
+If you’re doing it yourself, the first two things you should do is check with the building inspector to see if you need a permit and the utility company to see if it’s OK to dig there.
 Just because you already have a fence, doesn’t mean the utility company hasn’t laid a line or pipe in the immediate vicinity.

 Cost to Install a Garden Gate

 A walk-thru or garden gate is typically three or four feet wide.
 We suggest four because a wheelbarrow barely fits through a 36″ gate.
-The construction and style options of gates vary, but they often cost $200 to $600 to install.
+The construction and style options of gates vary, but they often cost $200 to $600 to install when using a handyman.

 The price will vary depending on the material used, with exotic hardwoods, iron, and aluminum nearing the higher price range and common woods or vinyl near the lower price range.